pnp/copilot-prompts/samples/m365-asp-dot-net-core-mvc-prompt/readme.md

 ### Description ℹ️

-Create a desired HTML with CSS classes in ASP.Net Core MVC
+Create a desired HTML with CSS classes in ASP.Net Core MVC using Copilot.

 ## Contributors 👨‍💻